-Community-based strategy: 0 to 12 points
+Community-based strategy - 0 to 12 points

-- 7. Demonstrates a clear connection to the community to be served, including the ability to directly work with project participants/beneficiaries. - 8.
+- 7. Clearly demonstrates a connection to the community to be served, including the ability to directly work with project participants/beneficiaries. - 8.
 Describes how the community was involved in identifying the need for the project and how their feedback was incorporated into the project design.

-Population to be served: 0 to 7 points
+Population to be served - 0 to 7 points